MetExplore/dexom-python/README.md

 An explanation of these methods can be found in [(Rodriguez-Mier et al. 2021)](https://doi.org/10.1371/journal.pcbi.1008730).
 Each of these methods can be used on its own.
 The same model and reaction_weights inputs must be provided as for the imat function.

-New parameters for all 4 methods are:
+Additional parameters for all 4 methods are:
 - `prev_sol`: a starting imat solution
 - `obj_tol`: a relative tolerance on the imat objective value for the optimality of the solutions
-icut, maxiter, and div-enum also have:
+icut, maxiter, and div-enum also have two additional parameters:
 - `maxiter`: the maximum number of iterations to run
 - `full`: set to True to use the full-DEXOM implementation
 As previously explained, the full-DEXOM implementation defines binary indicator variables for all reactions in the model.
-Although only the reactions with non-zero weights have an impact on the imat objective function, the distance maximization function which is used in maxdist and div-enum can make use of the binary indicators for all reactions.
+Although only the reactions with non-zero weights have an impact on the imat objective function, the distance maximization function which is used in maxdist and div-enum can utilize the binary indicators for all reactions.
 This increases the distance between the solutions, but requires significantly more computation time.
-maxdist and div-enum also have:
+maxdist and div-enum also have one additional parameter:
 - `icut`: if True, an icut constraint will be applied to prevent duplicate solutions

 ## Parallelized DEXOM